pabolmasov/SLayer/README.md

-# SWM - Shallow Water Model
+# SWARM - Shallow-WAter-based spReading-layer Model

 Small shallow water hydrodynamic code using spherical harmonics to compute atmospheric circulations.
+Based on https://github.com/natj/swm, but the variables are normalized to the natural relativistic units GM=c=1, for a neutron star rotating at a millisecond period.
+Besides, the local equation of state was changed to Pi = cs^2 \Sigma (isothermal).
+Description to be updated, it still tracks the original SWM!

 In practice we solve: